proper-testing/proper-testing.github.io/README.md

 *   license
 *   "Powered by ..."
 *   "Valid HTML ..."
-*   "This page was last edited on ..."
+*   "This page was last edited on ..." (make this more fine-grained?)
+*   page author information (read from meta-information)

 Help/Support